teejee2008/ukuu/README.md

+> A [paid version of Ukuu](https://teejeetech.in/tag/ukuu/) is now available with more features and a new UI.
+This repository contains source code for v18.9 and previous versions.

 ### Ubuntu Kernel Update Utility (Ukuu)

 This is a tool for installing the latest mainline Linux kernel on Ubuntu-based distributions.